 Laura’s Playground contains links to a variety of articles on crossdressing.
 The owner of Laura’s Playground, Laura Amato, has created a regularly updated list of news stories pertaining to CDs speaking broadly.
 Some of her material pertains mainly to transsexuals, intersexed persons, and others who are transgender in a general sense of that term, which means that some of the items probably will not be of much interest to a typical part-time crossdresser (or crossdresser’s significant other).
 Still, the beauty of her inclusive presentation is that you can read the articles that address your interests or needs and skip the rest.
 I also should mention my own page, Questions About Crossdressing, which might help to provide some perspective on the range of purposes and modes of expression found within the transgender communities.
 Lastly, for those with an interest in, or even curiosity about, transsexual matters, the Transition Transmission website is an excellent resource.

 I want to leave you with the observation that transgender people have made great strides toward public acceptance over the last decade.
 More and more people are living authentically and more and more others are accepting them for who they are.
 Not so very long ago, prestigious organizations such as the American Psychiatric Association viewed us as people with serious mental health issues.
 They now have revised their positions — regular transgender persons are now considered normal!
 Much of the credit for that progress is owed to our sisters in Asia, South America, and elsewhere outside the United States, nations where transgender people are slowly but surely winning the respect and acceptance of their non-transgender neighbors.
+See, for instance, a recent video on Singapore’s Pink Dot LGBT Pride event, which, among other things, shows that strong family values can work in favor of greater LGBT acceptance.
+A society can have both!
 We must not try to be an island unto ourselves.
 There are millions and millions of people in other nations who are just like us.
 Part of our objective, too, must be to win the hearts and minds of the general public.
-When that is being done in other nations, people in the US are likely to notice and to rethink the possibility that old prejudices may not be as valid as they once took for granted.
+When that is being done in other nations, people in the US are more likely to notice and to rethink the possibility that old prejudices may not be as valid as they once took for granted.
 I say to everyone who is having a positive impact on our world’s cultures: Thank you! ขอบคุณ! ¡Gracias!
 Obrigado! शुक्रिया!

 § § §